 Characteristics of The English Opening

 English Opening is characterized by its fluid pawn formations and vigorous struggles for central control.
 Often White will continue his initial queenside thrust with a fianchetto of his king’s bishop and an attempt to establish a grip on the light squares.
-Black may counter this by taking the White side of a Sicilian defense with colors reversed, or by attempting to transpose to one of several queen pawn openings, such as the Queen’s Gambit Declined, The King’s Indian or the Dutch Defense.
+Black may counter this by taking the White side of a Sicilian defense with colors reversed, or by attempting to transpose to one of several queen pawn openings, such as the Queen’s Gambit Declined, The King’s Indian, or the Dutch Defense.

-The independent alternative is the Symmetrical variation, which is rich in possibilities ranging from countergambits and aggressive isolated queen pawn formations to cramped but dynamic hedgehog setups and the quiet, subtle manoeuvring of the Ultra-Symmetrical Variation.
+The independent alternative is the Symmetrical variation, which is rich in possibilities ranging from countergambits and aggressive isolated queen pawn formations to cramped but dynamic hedgehog setups and the quiet, subtle maneuvering of the Ultra-Symmetrical Variation.
 It is natural to treat the English as a Sicilian dragon reversed, but the results are often surprising.

 How To Play The English Opening

 The English Opening begins with the move 1.c4